Shark Tale (video game)

-Shark Tale is a 2004 video game based on the film of the same name that was released on PlayStation 2, Microsoft Windows, Game Boy Advance, GameCube and Xbox.
+Shark Tale is a 2004 video game based on the film of the same name that was released on Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2 and Xbox.
+Developed by Edge of Reality for consoles, Vicarious Visions for Game Boy Advance, and KnowWonder for Windows, the game was published by Activision.
 The Game Boy Advance version was also released on a Twin Pack cartridge bundled with Shrek 2 in 2005.
-The game received mixed to positive reception from critics.
+The game received mixed reviews from critics.

 Gameplay

-The player plays Oscar, a fish who decides to lie about his abilities to become wealthy and famous by fighting with his shark friend as the 'Sharkslayer'.
-The game shares a similar plot to the film.
+The game is an action-adventure game played from a 2.5D view (2D in the Game Boy Advance version and fully 3D in the Windows version) where the player controls Oscar.
+He can swim in any direction, and dash towards enemies and destructible objects to defeat or destroy them.
+He can also collect clams that can be cashed in to purchase unlockable bonus content, and can earn them by destroying objects like crates, defeating enemies with his dash attack, and swimming rings around large pearls.
 There are 25 different missions set in movie-based locations.
-The game features several gameplay styles, including an exploration mode, action/fighting sequences, racing challenges, and music sequences.
+The game also features several gameplay styles, including exploration sequences where Oscar swims to his location while facing obstacles, fighting sequences similar to Punch-Out!!, where he fights sharks and other sea creatures, chase sequences where he is pursued by one of the sharks and must avoid its attacks, racing sequences where he has to race to a specific destination in a short time, and dancing sequences similar to Dance Dance Revolution, where the player has to correctly tap buttons in rhythm to the music.

 Plot

+Although loosely based on the film, the game has a mockumentary style plot, where most of the characters are given interviews explaining what really happened before the start of each level in the game.

-Oscar had a nightmare where he is being chased by a hungry shark.
-He was woken up by Mrs. Sanchez and is kicked out from her apartment by repofish as he didn't pay their rent to them.
-Oscar then has to save all the items from falling before they are destroyed.
-He then removes all graffiti that had messages making fun of him, only to find out that a group of fish called The Shorties were just making up that message for another Oscar who lives by the canals.
+Oscar, a bluestreak cleaner wrasse intent of having incredible fortune, has a nightmare where a hungry shark is chasing him.
+He is then woken up by Mrs. Sanchez, a short-tempered pufferfish and is kicked out of her apartment by repofish as he did not pay his rent.
+Oscar saves all of his belongings from being destroyed.
+He then removes graffiti that had messages making fun of him, only to find out that a group of fish called The Shorties were just making up that message for another Oscar who lives by the canals.
 Oscar then tells The Shorties to remove the graffiti before the police arrive.
-Oscar later stages a dance party through the news reporter, Katie Current to prove that he can defeat sharks.
-After he is done dancing, Sykes, Oscar's boss, arrives and tells him to be in the Whale Wash on time before he does, leading to a taxi fish chase all over the city.
-Arriving at the Whale Wash, he sees that Sykes has snuck in first and Oscar must avoid detection from the Whale Wash guards to get to work on time before he can get fired.
+Oscar later stages a dance party to the news reporter, Katie Current to prove that he can defeat sharks.
+After he is done dancing, Sykes, a pufferfish and Oscar's boss, arrives and tells him to be in the Whale Wash on time before he does, leading to a taxi fish chase all over the city.
+Arriving at the Whale Wash, he sees that Sykes has snuck in first and Oscar must avoid detection by the Whale Wash guards to get to work on time before he can get fired.